 A sprain is a stretching or tearing of the ligaments that hold a joint together.
 There are no broken bones.
 Sprains take from three to six weeks to heal.

 A sprained finger may be treated with a splint or "buddy tape" (taping the injured finger to the one next to it for support).
 Minor sprains may require no additional support.

 Keep your hand elevated to reduce pain and swelling.
 This is very important during the first 48 hours.

 If buddy tape was applied and it becomes wet or dirty, change it.
 You may replace it with paper, plastic or cloth tape.
 Cloth tape and paper tapes must be kept dry.
 Apply gauze or cotton padding between the fingers, especially at the webbed space.
 This will help prevent the skin from getting moist and breaking down.
 Keep the buddy tape in place for at least 4 weeks, or as instructed by your healthcare provider.

 If a splint was applied, wear it for the time advised.

-FOLLOW UP with your doctor, or as directed, if the pain does not begin to improve within the next five days.
+Follow up with your doctor, or as directed, if the pain does not begin to improve.
 Finger joints will become stiff if immobile for too long.
 If a splint was applied, ask your doctor when it is safe to begin range-of-motion exercises.